 How to use an SRM to show your stakeholders that you keep your promises

-Reason 2: It can feel impossible to report on your stakeholder data with spreadsheets
+2. It can feel impossible to report on your stakeholder data with spreadsheets

 3 ways spreadsheets make summarizing your data into understandable and complete reports challenging

-- When data is inputted into multiple spreadsheets, you may not have access to all these spreadsheets or even know they exist.
+- When data is input into multiple spreadsheets, you may not have access to all these spreadsheets or even know they exist.
 So, summarizing your data into clean, organized, and comprehensive reports can be incredibly time-consuming, if not impossible.

-- The inputting errors we mentioned above can result in incorrect information being added to the spreadsheets.
-So, even if you do find all your data, it might not be accurate, which means your reports will be incorrect, and you’ll have to spend extra time double-checking everything or cleaning the data before you build your reports.
+- The input errors mentioned above can result in incorrect information being added to the spreadsheets.
+So, even if you do find all your data, it might not be accurate, which means your reports will be incorrect, and you'll have to spend extra time double-checking everything or cleaning the data before you build your reports.

 How an SRM can help you create effective and accurate reports fast